gui27souza/Futebot/README.md

 #### Bot Admin Commands
 - resetLista - resets the weekly list
-- drawTimes - draw Times of Jogadores
+- drawTimes - draw Times of jogador

 ## Technologies used